baylorhenshaw/mcstatus/README.md

-# mcstatus
+# McStatus
-🟢 A status page built for Minecraft servers.
+A status page built for Minecraft servers.